sjbylo/lab-ocp4/workshop/content/exercises/40-source-to-image.md

 1. Now the vote-app-1-gxq5k pod has started and is ``Running``.

 Now take a look in the console to view the running application.
-There should be a running pod called ``vote-app-1-xxyyzz`` Also, try opening a terminal window _from within the console_ to explore inside the running container.
+There should be a running pod called ``vote-app-1-xxyyzz``.
+Also, drill down into the pod object and try opening a terminal window _from within the console_ to explore inside the running container.
 Run ``ps -ef`` inside the running container to see the running python process:

 [View the console](%console_url%/k8s/ns/%project_namespace%/pods)

-You should see something like this:
+You should see something like this inside the running container:

 ```
 (app-root)sh-4.2$ ps -ef